yashmadan123/MCW-Enterprise-class-networking/Whiteboard design session/WDS trainer guide - Enterprise-class networking in Azure.md

 -   Testing the resiliency of the networking design. which involves taking a link down and ensuring services are still available.

--   Azure Bastion service for secure remote administration with Just-in-time (JIT) virtual machine access for RDP and SSH port security.
+-   Azure Bastion service for secure remote administration with Just-in-time (JIT) virtual machine access for RDP port security.

 -   Implementing an enterprise-class configuration within an Azure Virtual Network to support the 3-tier core banking application.
 Components of this solution include: